 - Get a kettle of water to boil.

 - Strain out the spices.

-- Whisk the egg yolks and egg, then whisk the cream/spice mix into the eggs.
+- Whisk the egg yolks and eggs, then whisk the cream/spice mix into the eggs.

-- Distribute among ovenproof glasses or ramekins and set into a baking pan.
+- Distribute the custard evenly among ovenproof jars or ramekins and set into a baking pan.*

-- Slowly and cautiously fill boiling water into the baking pan so that it comes up to about 1.5 inches of the glasses.
+- Slowly and cautiously fill boiling water into the baking pan so that it comes about halfway up the jars or ramekins.

-- Transfer the baking pan into the oven and bake until set (30-40 minutes).
+- Transfer the baking pan into the oven and bake until the custard is set (30-40 minutes).

 - Sprinkle with sugar and use a torch to melt the sugar top.

 Made this recipe?
 It would be awesome if you could leave a rating.
 No need to type anything, just tap or click the stars in the recipe card and you’re done.
 Thanks!